qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/reproject_transform.rst

 "On the fly" reprojection is also used for combining datasets that are in different CRSs.

-* Deactivate "on the fly" reprojection again:
+* Deactivate "on the fly" re-projection again:

   * Click on the :guilabel:`CRS Status` button again.
-  * Uncheck the :guilabel:`Enable 'on the fly' CRS transformation` box.
+  * Un-check the :guilabel:`Enable 'on the fly' CRS transformation` box.
   * Clicking :guilabel:`OK`.

-* In QGIS 2.0, the 'on the fly' reprojection is automatically activated when layers whith different CRSs are loaded in the map.
+* In QGIS 2.0, the 'on the fly' reprojection is automatically activated when layers with different CRSs are loaded in the map.
 To understand what 'on the fly' reprojection does, deactivate this automatic setting:
   * Go to :menuselection:`Settings --> Options...`
   * On the left panel of the dialog, select :guilabel:`CRS`.
-  * Uncheck :guilabel:`Automatically enable 'on the fly' reprojection if layers have different CRS`.
+  * Un-check :guilabel:`Automatically enable 'on the fly' reprojection if layers have different CRS`.
   * Click :guilabel:`OK`.
 * Add another vector layer to your map which has the data for South Africa